Our Infection prevention and control department helps protect patients, visitors and staff from the spread of infection.

-An important element of infection control is appropriate disposal of waste.
-The Hermitage Medical Clinic uses a colour coded bag system for waste disposal.
+An important element of infection control is the disposal of waste.
+We use a colour-coded bag system for waste disposal.
 Transport of clinical waste is strictly controlled and is disposed of by approved service providers.